 Hire a contractor solely based on certain factors

 Understandably, you may want to seek out contractors offering the lowest price available.
 While contractors with low fees are undoubtedly appealing and worth considering, cost should not be the only factor in your mind.
 Contractors who offer a low rate and are licensed and bonded with great reviews are professionals you can consider hiring with a lower degree of worry.
 However, make sure there are multiple positive factors in favor of hiring a specific contractor, not just one.

 It’s important to note that a contractor’s flashy or professional-looking website can act as a hook to reel you in.
 The contractor’s website may state that he or she is licensed, but doing your own research is key.
 Many contracting licenses can be verified with a simple search on a state database.
 A friendly website is one factor to consider, but make sure you consider multiple factors before placing your trust in a contractor: Does the contractor have examples of his or her finished work?
 How often do customers seek out repairs?
 Does the contractor follow safety guidelines?
+Do their subcontractors and suppliers often file liens against the homeowner because the contractor hasn’t paid on time?
 These are just a few of the other factors you will want to weigh in your decision.

 Ignore signs of potential fraud